-the day after our arrival, to visit the churches in the upper province, and attend the annual meeting of the Canada Baptist Union.
+Mr. Girdwood and Mr. Fyfe left Montreal excellent man, and well qualified for his post. the day after our arrival, to visit the churches in the upper province, and attend the annual operation will be entirely harmonious. meeting of the Canada Baptist Union.
 Mr. Bosworth is now on his way to join them.
 I cannot, therefore, give you by this mail any additional information.
 I can only say, generally, that the intercourse I have already just finished their studies, and there are two had with the members of the committee has candidates for their vacant places. been very pleasant and satisfactory.
 They are Christian men of the right sort, and perseveringly active on behalf of the Society.